Shelley's Vegetarianism: Content

 It then divulges into the early years of his life, and his dietetic influences from English poet and politician Lord Byron and the Vegetarians "with whom he lived intimately at London and Bracknell," which formed his "instinctive" dietetic simplicity.
-Much of the pamphlet focuses on the time that the Shelleys spent in the village of Marlow, Buckinghamsire, along with their close friend, novelist Thomas Love Peacock, whose home they shared.
-During this period, Shelley practiced occasional regiments of starvation.
+Much of the pamphlet focuses on the time that the Shelleys spent in the village of Marlow, Buckinghamshire, along with their close friend, novelist Thomas Love Peacock, whose home they shared.
+During this period, Shelley practiced occasional regimens of starvation.
 It also recounts his hygiene, and his fondness for physical exercise, and even strenuous exertion.
 Axon cites Irish critic and poet Edward Dowden's Life, noting that "it was, indeed, a point of honour with Shelley to prove that some grit lay under his outward appearance of weakness and excitable nerves; for he was an apostle of the Vegetarian faith, and a water drinker, and must not discredit the doctrine which he preached and practised."

 Axon also gives an account of Shelley's belief that with vegetarianism comes a wholesome society.
 It also notes some of his instances of relapses, as recorded by Hogg and Peacock, along with a letter from his son, Sir Percy Florence Shelley, which also recounts: "I think I remember my mother telling me that he gave it up to a great extent in his later years—not from want of faith, but from the inconvenience."